UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 When creating a self-closing line to form a polygon, sometimes on save the ends separate.
 This was generally fixed when I tried closing them again.
 But maybe theres an easier way.

 Creating a new feature adds WAY more things to the change_set than there actually is.
 Closely related is the backend `clean_changeset` function.
 It needs to work better.

+Need to remove layers and topology on project deletion..
+Might happen automatically through the post-gis call and I missed it through my messing around.

 ### Goals: